emmaghl/QCP_7/README.md

 ```angular2html
 dir
 ```
-for windows.
+for Windows.
+This can help you navigate between directories using the terminal.
 Then, create a new folder (such as called `QuantumComputer`) with:
 ```angular2html
 mkdir QuantumComputer
 ```